RevenueHunt/docs/docs/how-to-guides/show-quiz-on-customer-profile.md

 !!! note

-    This method works only for Shopify accounts using our [Shop Quiz: Product Recommender](https://revenuehunt.com/product-recommendation-quiz-shopify/) app.
+    This method works only for Shopify accounts using our [RevenueHunt](https://revenuehunt.com/product-recommendation-quiz-shopify/) app.
 Unfortunately, we don't have a solution yet on how to show the quiz on a customer profile in WooCommerce, Magento or BigCommerce.

 ## Step 1: Connect Your Quiz to Shopify's Customer List